Sharanaakash13/Reinforcement-Learning/README.md

 * It initializes the Q-table randomly and then rewrite the Q-table as it learns by itself.
 * The training loop iterates over the specified number of episodes, applies the Q-learning algorithm to update the Q-table, and saves the updated Q-table at the end of each episode.
 * Finally the exploration rate starts high and decays linearly until the end of the training.

+### Description of the Sensor module script
+* The code defines a class called "FindDistance" that uses an ultrasonic sensor to measure distance.
+* The class constructor initializes the GPIO pins used for the sensor, as well as some constants used for distance calculation.
+* The class method "get_distance" triggers a pulse from the sensor and measures the time it takes for the pulse to be echoed back to the sensor.
+This time is used to calculate the distance between the sensor and the object reflecting the pulse.
+* The calculated distance is returned by the method, after being filtered to ensure that it falls within a specified range of minimum and maximum distances.
+* This code requires the numpy and Jetson.GPIO libraries to be installed, and must be run on a device that supports these libraries and has an ultrasonic sensor connected to its GPIO pins.